o355/PyWeather/README.md

 * The almanac
 * Sunrise/sunset/moonrise/moonset/moon data
 * Historical data
+* Alerts data

-Through the magic of typing, these features will eventually work their way into PyWeather!
+Through the magic of typing, these features will eventually work their way into PyWeather.
-* Alerts data - Coming in 0.6 beta
 * Radar/satellite data (experimental, for now) - Coming in 0.6.1 beta
 * "Yesterday's weather" - I don't have a delorean - Coming in 0.6.2 beta
 * Tide data - Coming in 0.7 beta
 * Hurricane data - Coming in 0.7 beta
 * PWS mode/data - Coming in 0.7.1 beta
+* Raw tide data - Coming in 0.7.2 beta
+* Webcams - Coming in 0.8 beta
+* A historical "planner" - Coming in 0.8.1 beta - With these release, I would have effectively used every feature there is in the Wunderground API.

 But that's just half the story.
 I've also baked in loads of other features, too!
 * An easy setup!
 You can set PyWeather up (including getting an API key!) easily!